Finding Higher Investment Returns (and Realistic Returns)

 Why You Should Consider an Index Fund

 Joy will do much better investing in something called an “index fund.”
-Not only can an index fund earn you the stock market average, but it will also do so with minimal expenses since it doesn’t need a large staff to decide which stocks to buy and sell.
+It has low fees and can earn you the stock market average.

 Joy will need to do a little research before choosing a fund.
 But it’s not something that’s too difficult for the average adult.
-She can find help online at The Motley Fool site.
-And there are numerous books on the subject.
-Any by John Bogle are excellent.
-He’s the man who literally invented the mutual fund back in the 1950s and was a supporter of index funds.
+She can find help online at The Motley Fool site and many other online resources.

 If Joy wants to take an active part in managing her retirement portfolio, she might want to select a couple of different index funds.
 Different indexes will behave differently in different economies and a changing world.
 For instance, NASDAQ will be more affected by technology stocks than the Dow Jones Industrials.
 Suppose she’s bullish on technology.
 She should have more of a NASDAQ index and less of the Dow Jones one.